Blog

 • Set a weekly or bi-weekly schedule for team check-ins.

-• Keep these meetings brief (15–30 minutes) to respect everyone’s time.
+• Keep these sessions brief (15–30 minutes) to respect everyone’s time.

 • Use this time to address common topics like project updates, roadblocks, and next steps.
 Issues will be resolved early, and ad hoc meetings are less likely to be needed.